FlawlessNa/Legends/README.md

 ## Nice to have
   - [ ] for Ulu only - look into building an "unknown" object detection method, using UNKAD methodology or anomaly detection
+  - [ ] for stationary farming - Can use a "pixel movement" detection instead of mob detection
   - [ ] Chat - Try additional pre-processing: Thresholding (improved?), Denoising (application of Gaussian and/or Median Blur), Contrast Enhancement (Make text more distinguishable from background)
   - [ ] Chat - Pre-trained model for semantic segmentation?
 Could help distinguish text from the rest.
   - [ ] Chat - Other OCR libraries?
 OCRopus & EasyOCR in particular.